| List of historic valves in the ase-museoedelpro collection |

 | 723A (A/B) |

-In
+In the US

-the receiver of the X-band radar, started at WE in the first half of 1941.
+receiver of the X-band radar, started at WE in the first half of 1941.
+The

-The resonator was moved into the evacuated metal envelope and the tuning was
+resonator was moved into the evacuated metal envelope and the tuning was

 possible from the outsid |